docelic/amber-introduction/README.md

 As mentioned, in Amber, templates are compiled and rendered in the scope of the methods calling `render()`.
 Those are typically the controller methods themselves.
 This means you do not need instance variables for passing the information from controllers to views.

 Any variable you define in the controller method is directly visible in the template.
-For example, let's add the current date and time and display them on a hypothetical "/about" page:
+For example, let's add the date and time and display them on the hypothetical "/about" page.
+The controller method and the corresponding view template would look like this:

 ```shell
 $ vi src/controllers/page_controller.cr